derailed-archive/derailed/README.md

 Derailed is just starting to get reorganized at the moment.
 We will soon be working on our CI and further after being working on tests.

-We are also *soon* going to be configuring labels (not priority at the moment.)
 This means at the current moment Derailed may feel a bit disorganized outside of our codebase.

 # Deploying